Google My Business undelivered error messages

 - Explanation: Usually, this issue happens if Google has disabled the posting feature to your location.

 - Solution: You can check this on your Google Business Profile Manager.
-If posting for your location has been disabled, you will need to flag this with Google to resolve this.
+If posting for your location has been disabled, you must flag this with Google to resolve this.
 There can be several reasons for this, including the industry you are in.

 Location not managed by the user.
 Check the Google My Business permissions.